medama-io/go-useragent/README.md

 	fmt.Println(agent.GetMajorVersion())  // 118
 }
 ```
-Refer to the Go.pkg documentation for more details on available fields and their meanings.
+Refer to the [pkg.go.dev](https://pkg.go.dev/github.com/medama-io/go-useragent) documentation for more details on available fields and their meanings.

 ## Acknowledgements